Mania: Meaning, Causes, Signs, Symptoms & Treatments

 This is the most well-known type, but its manifestation differs across Bipolar I and Bipolar II.
 Ms. Lovleena notes that Bipolar I is generally more chronic than Bipolar II.

 - Bipolar I: Involves at least one full manic episode.
-Symptoms are severe, including poor judgment, risky behaviour, and racing thoughts that may require hospitalization.
+Symptoms are severe, including poor judgment, risky behaviour, and racing thoughts that may require hospitalisation.
 Depressive episodes can happen alongside these manic peaks.

-- Bipolar II: Characterized by hypomanic episodes.
-The person can often function as normal and feels more productive.
-Psychosis is absent, and hospitalization is rare, but depressive episodes are guaranteed.
+- Bipolar II: Characterised by hypomanic episodes.
+The person can often function normally and feels more productive.
+Psychosis is absent, and hospitalisation is rare, but depressive episodes are guaranteed.

 2. Hypomania

 Some people actually like this stage because they feel confident and powerful.
 This is a trap.
 Ms. Lovleena points out that people with hypomania initially feel they are getting better, so they often drop out of therapy.
-They only realize later that the inconsistency is disrupting their lives.
+They only realise later that the inconsistency is disrupting their lives, so staying consistent with the counselling can really help.

 3. Mixed Episodes